MGHPhysicsResearch/moquimc/README.md

 #### Requirements
 - GDCM (Please refer to GDCM v2 [installation guide](http://gdcm.sourceforge.net/wiki/index.php/Compilation#Quick_start))
 - CUDA
+- ZLIB
-- The code has been tested with GDCM v2 and CUDA v10.2
+- The code has been tested with GDCM v2 and CUDA v10.2, as well as GDCM v3 and CUDA v8.0

 #### Obtaining the code
 ```bash